rtfeldman/node-test-runner/README.md

 ### --compiler

-As mentioned in “Installation” we recommend installing elm-test locally in every project.
-This ensures all contributors and CI use the same version, to avoid nasty “works on my computer” issues.
+If `elm` is _not_ in your `$PATH` when elm-test runs, or the Elm executable is called something other than `elm`, you can use this flag to point to your installation.

+    elm-test --compiler /path/to/elm

 To run a tool installed locally using `npm` you can use `npx`:

     npx elm-test

 `npx` adds the local `node_modules/.bin/` folder to `$PATH` when it executes the command passed to it.
-This means that if you have installed `elm` locally, `elm-test` automatically finds that local installation.
+This means that if you have installed `elm` locally, `elm-test` will automatically find that local installation.

-If you for some reason `elm` is _not_ in your `$PATH` when elm-test runs, you can use this flag to point to your installation.

-    elm-test --compiler /path/to/elm
+As mentioned in [Installation](#installation) we recommend installing elm-test locally in every project.
+This ensures all contributors and CI use the same version, to avoid nasty “works on my computer” issues.

 ## Travis CI